2AUK/pyRISM/README.md

 A pedagogical implementation of the RISM equations

 ### Currently Implemented Features
-- XRISM for neat liquids and solute-solvent systems
+- XRISM and DRISM for neat liquids and solute-solvent systems

 #### Potentials
 - Lennard-Jones Potential